 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Hydroelectric capacity is 1,500 megawatts (MW), with four hydroelectric plants: Salto Grande (Salto), Palmar/Constitución (Rio Negro/Soriano), Rincón del Bonete (Tacuarembó/Durazno) and Baygorria (Rio Negro/Durazno).
+Hydroelectric generation capacity is 1,500 megawatts (MW) from four hydroelectric plants: Salto Grande (Salto), Palmar/Constitución (Rio Negro/Soriano), Rincón del Bonete (Tacuarembó/Durazno) and Baygorria (Rio Negro/Durazno).
 Hydroelectric capacity is unlikely to grow given that the country is already producing an electricity surplus.
-However, Uruguay has started a modernization processes in its hydroelectric plants in Salto Grande and Baygorria to renovate the facilities.
+However, Uruguay has started a modernization and renovation processes to its Baygorria and Salto Grande hydroelectric facilities.
+It is the first full renovation and modernization undertaking of the two facilities since their respective 1960 and 1979 construction.

-Salto Grande’s modernization project will have three stages, spanning the next thirty years.
-The first stage covers 2019-2023, with an expected investment of USD $80 million, an amount confirmed by the IDB.
-The subsequent stages represent an estimated USD $880 million investment.
+Salto Grande is the larger of the two projects and the renovation will have three stages that span thirty years.
+The first stage covers 2019-2023, with an expected investment of $80 million, an amount confirmed by the IDB.
+The subsequent stages represent an estimated $880 million investment.

-State-owned electric company (UTE) launched the Baygorria hydroelectric plant modernization project in November 2019.
-The total amount of the project will be USD $50 million.
+State-owned electric company, UTE, launched the Baygorria hydroelectric plant modernization project in November 2019.
+The total budget of the project is $50 million.

 Wind generation is also a significant source of electricity in Uruguay.
 With maximum heights of 90 meters, the average speed of the wind is 6 to 9 meters/second.
-Uruguay has more than 1,525 MW of installed wind capacity representing 30% of the country’s total electricity generation.
+Uruguay has more than 1,525 MW of installed wind capacity representing 30 percent of the country’s total electricity generation.
+Today, Uruguay is one of the world leaders in wind power production, alongside Denmark, Ireland, and Germany.
 Wind energy development exceeded initial projections and the country currently has a surplus of wind generation capacity.
-The government designed a wind map available here: Wind Map.
-Further information is available (in Spanish) at http://www.energiaeolica.gub.uy.
+The Government does not expect to increase wind infrastructure in the short term, although wind offshore operations are being evaluated for the future development of the green hydrogen industry, The government designed a wind map available here: Wind Map.
+Further information is available (in Spanish) at http://www.energiaeolica.gub.uy/).

-In 2019, biomass represented 41% of the total energy supply in Uruguay, while oil and its derivatives were responsible for 36%.
-The high percentage of biomass energy generation is a result of the cellulose industry expansion in Uruguay where biomass generation uses wood waste to generate electricity.
+In 2019, biomass represented 41 percent of the total energy (versus solely electricity) supply in Uruguay, while oil and its derivatives were responsible for 36 percent.
+The high percentage of biomass energy generation is a result of cellulose industry expansion in Uruguay where biomass energy generation uses wood waste to generate electricity.
 Biomass energy producing companies not only use electricity for their own consumption but also sell electricity to the state-owned company UTE.
-Biomass is also used to generate biodiesel, bioethanol and biofuels.
+Biomass is also used to generate biodiesel, bioethanol, and other biofuels.

 Although forestry is the main source of biomass, Uruguay has other sources available from the beef industry and edible oils.
 Investments in biomass increased considerably in 2013, reaching more than 400 MW of installed power generation and has not increased considerably since then.
 In 2019, biomass represented fifteen percent of the total amount of electric generation, behind hydro and wind.

-According to the National Energy Balance, Uruguay has an installed capacity of 4,920 MW, having completed most of its renewable energy generation projects.
 Further investments in power generation will link to increases in electricity demand, which the government estimates to be two percent annually.
 It is not likely that Uruguay will invest in further generation capabilities in the short term.
-With a considerable oversupply of electricity, state-backed utility UTE will prioritize investment in expanding and upgrading the national power grid in the coming years, rather than increasing power generation capacity.
-The need to upgrade Uruguay’s power grid will create opportunities in the transmission, smart grid and battery storage sectors.
-The government is also strongly encouraging the production of hydrogen, biodiesel and ethanol.
+With a considerable oversupply of electricity, state-owned utility company UTE will prioritize investment in expanding and upgrading the national power grid versus increasing power generation capacity.
+The need to upgrade Uruguay’s power grid will create opportunities in the transmission, smart grid, and battery storage sectors.
+The government is also strongly encouraging the production of green hydrogen, with ambitious plans of making Uruguay a green hydrogen exporter.